LeToNode/Play2.0-CN-doc/scalaGuide/main/forms/ScalaFormHelpers.md

 </div>
 ```

-It supports the same set of options as the default field constructor (see bellow).
+It supports the same set of options as the default field constructor (see below).

-## Writing you own field constructor
+## Writing your own field constructor

 Often you will need to write your own field constructor.
 Start by writing a template like: